Sumatra and Coffee

 Some of the best tasting premium gourmet coffees in the world are Mandheling.
 These coffees are defined by their earthly flavors and full body.
 The low acidity feature makes this particularly attractive to individuals with sensitivity to otherwise organic acids contained in coffee.

 Sumatran coffee farmers process these beans by constructing de-pulping machines out of scavenged material.
 After using the machines, they allow the depulped coffee to set out in the mucilage overnight.
 The beans soak up additional flavors and then are washed in the morning and dry on mats or clay in the front yard (morecoffee.com).

 With Sumatran coffee’s best experience delivered, more coffee drinkers get excited about this coffee everyday.

-Sumatra, know the history; enjoy the cup.
+Now you know the history.
+Enjoy the cup.